General InformationÂ

 Campsite Stewarding

-Our Festival Stewarding Team are the eyes and ears of the festival, responsible for maintaining the best experience for festival-goers, with a major focus on friendliness and helpfulness.
+Our Festival Stewarding Team are the eyes and ears of the festival.
+You work with our campsite managers in maintaining the best experience for festival-goers, with a major focus on friendliness and helpfulness.Â

 This role includes:

-• Stewards will be positioned in the campsites to help maintain a pleasant experience, and ensure festival-goers are able to seek assistance and report any issues in these areas.
+- Stewards will be positioned in the campsites to help maintain a pleasant experience, and ensure festival-goers are able to seek assistance and report any issues in these areas.Â

 Gate Team

-Our Gates Teams are the first point of contact for all festival-goers on arrival – it’s up to us to give them a warm welcome and set a positive tone for their day!
+Our Gates Teams are the first point of contact for all festival-goers on arrival.
+Working alongside our gates manager is part of the role with the aim to give audiences a warm welcome on arrival.Â

 This role includes:

-• Welcome Team: Stewards will work at the entry points and routes to the event, ensuring festival-goers know where and how to enter the event safely and quickly.
+- Welcome Team: Stewards will work at the entry points and routes to the event, ensuring festival-goers know where and how to enter the event safely and quickly.

-• Wristbanding: These stewards will work with the ticket scanners to wristband festival-goers.
+- Wristbanding: These stewards will work with the ticket scanners to wristband festival-goers.Â

 Decor Team

-• Build dates: Arrive Sunday 3rd August to start Monday 4th till Thursday 7th August.
+- Build dates: Arrive Sunday 2nd August to start Monday 3rd till Thursday 6th August.

-• Friday 8th - Sunday 10th: time off to enjoy the festival
+- Friday 7th - Sunday 9th: time off to enjoy the festival

-• Break dates: Monday 11th & Tuesday 12th August
+- Break dates: Monday 10th August

 * Catering: 3 meal tokens each shift